 You can also help Puerto Rico increase their ability to protect themselves against hurricanes, tsunamis, and earthquakes.
-The government, scientists, engineers, nonprofits, entrepreneurs, and other organizations and people are hard at work creating ways to achieve greater natural disaster resistance.
+The government, scientists, engineers, nonprofits, entrepreneurs, and other organizations such as International Volunteer HQ (IVHQ) and people are hard at work creating ways to achieve greater natural disaster resistance.
 Be a part of that!

 To sum it up, volunteer programs in Puerto Rico include: